Digital-Innovation-Foundation/MAIDGAR/README.md

 •	2026-04-07: CFP sent by email and LinkedIn posts

+•	2026-05-15: CFP update with our Host Institution (GÉODE) and date set to Friday, June 12

 •	2026-05-27: Deadline for submission by email (see below)

 •	2026-05-30: Acceptance notification and reviewer comments sent